philip-brohan/UK-digitisation/docs/index.rst

 Priorities for UK weather data rescue
 =====================================

 Our understanding of weather and climate depends fundamentally on observations, and access to weather observations covering a long period is a key requirement for research on climate variability and change.
-The UK archives preserve a wealth of weather observations, going back hundreds of years
+The UK archives preserve a wealth of weather observations, going back hundreds of years, but many are undigitised, and so unavailable for most use.
+We would like to digitise all the archived observations, but that is `a lot of work, and will take a long time <http://brohan.org/transcription_methods_review/>`_.
+So we need to prioritise.

+This document describes the main groups of archive records we should consider for digitisation, the customers for the data when digitised, and the practicalities of the process.
+It aims to produce recommendations for digitisation work in the near future.

 .. toctree::
    :titlesonly: